livekit/client-sdk-flutter/README.md

 <!--BEGIN_DESCRIPTION-->
 Use this SDK to add real-time video, audio and data features to your Flutter app.
 By connecting to a self- or cloud-hosted <a href="https://livekit.io/">LiveKit</a> server, you can quickly build applications like interactive live streaming or video calls with just a few lines of code.

+## NOTE

+Version 2 of the <platform> SDK contains a small set of breaking changes.
+Read the [migration guide](https://docs.livekit.io/guides/migrate-from-v1/) for a detailed overview of what has changed.

 <!--END_DESCRIPTION-->

 This package is published to pub.dev as [livekit_client](https://pub.dev/packages/livekit_client).